Environmental Policy & Initiatives

 At Squamish Terminals, we are committed to a clean, healthy environment.
 We are committed to environmental excellence and continual improvement of our Environmental Management System (EMS).
 For our full Environment Policy, click here.

-Squamish Terminals has been a certified member of Climate Smart since 2013 and measured their third annual greenhouse gas (GHG) inventory for the 2015 calendar year.
+Squamish Terminals has been a certified member of Climate Smart since 2013 and measures greenhouse gas (GHG) inventory annually.
 Moving forward, Squamish Terminals is continuing to minimize their emissions by focusing on strategies aimed at reducing electricity, heat, transportation, staff engagement, paper consumption, and waste.

 Squamish Terminals is a certified member of the Green Marine program which was founded in 2007.
 Green Marine is a voluntary marine industry initiative with the goal of achieving levels of environmental performance that exceed regulatory requirements in areas such as air emissions, community impacts, cargo handling and storage, and environmental leadership.
 There are currently over 70 ship owners, port authorities, terminals and shipyards from coast to coast, in Canada and the United States, participating in the program.

 The Great Canadian Shoreline Cleanup is a national program which is recognized as one of the largest direct action conservation programs, as well as the most significant contributor to the International Coastal Cleanup in Canada.
 Cleanups are organized annually in every province and territory and are made possible with the support of sponsors, donors, and partners.
 In 2012, the Shoreline Cleanup celebrated its 19th anniversary with more than 57,000 volunteers.
-Squamish Terminals will host its 7th annual cleanup in September 2017.
+Squamish Terminals hosted its 1st Shoreline Cleanup in September 2011 and it continues to be an annual event.

 The development of Squamish Terminals (SQT) in 1972 opened new spawning areas for herring which had been in decline in the area for many years.
 Bladder wrack seaweed growing in the newly placed riprap along the Terminal shoreline allowed some herring to spawn successfully.
 However, most of the herring sought the more protected and quiet area to spawn under the East dock.
 The dock was constructed in the traditional style of the time with pilings that were treated with creosote to protect them from marine borers that would attack wooden structures in the ocean waters.
 The creosote unfortunately and unknowingly killed the herring eggs laid upon the pilings.
 In 2006, the Squamish Streamkeepers were checking the net pens that SQT put in to aid salmon enhancement and stumbled onto dead herring eggs on the creosote pilings under the East dock.
 With support from Squamish Terminals and funding from the Department of Fisheries & Oceans (DFO), the Streamkeepers began wrapping the pilings with various materials to see what might protect the delicate eggs from creosote damage.
 After multiple attempts a material was found that protected the herring eggs and a successful hatch was the result.
 With Squamish Terminals’ cooperation, efforts by the Streamkeepers and good spawning conditions around the Terminals, the Howe Sound herring run is seeing positive results with a few billion eggs hatching out since 2006 and juvenile herring schools have been observed leaving Howe Sound for the open sea.
 Findings in 2010 proved that herring prefer the wrapped pilings and seaweed over everything else.